 The hydrology component of GLEAMS simulates runoff due to daily rainfall using a modification of the NRCS curve number method, where ground recharge is calculated as rainfall minus ET/interception and the change in soil storage.
 Hydrologic computations for evapotranspiration, percolation, infiltration, and runoff are determined using a daily time step (Knisel, 1993).
 Two options are provided in the hydrology component to estimate potential evapotranspiration.

 The Priestly-Taylor evapotranspiration estimation method (1972) using daily temperature and radiation data computed from mean monthly data is currently used by WAM.
 The other available option in WAM is the Penman-Monteith method (Jensen et al., 1990), however it requires additional data that are more difficult to obtain.
-Water routing through the soil profile is based on the storage routing concept which allows the downward movement of water in excess of field capacity water content from one layer to the next.
+Water routing through the soil profile is based on the storage routing concept which allows the downward movement of water more than field capacity water content from one layer to the next.
 Comprehensive detail is provided in Knisel (1993).

 The erosion component in GLEAMS uses the universal soil loss equation (USLE) and the concept of continuity of mass to predict erosion and sediment transport under different topographic and cultural conditions.
 The erosion component considers overland, channel, impoundment, or any combination of these routes.
 Computation begins at the upper end of the overland slope.
 The overland flow may be selected from several possible overland flow paths.
 Its shape may be uniform, convex, concave, or a combination of these slopes.
 The processes of detachment and deposition are both considered, and each condition occurs based on the relationship between transport capacity of runoff water and sediment load.